 Hard Money Definition

-The term ‘hard money’ is often used to illustrate a funding stream with sources from a private lender or alternative lending institution.
+The term ‘hard money’ is often used to illustrate a funding stream with sources from a private lender or a hard money broker.
 Most often the money is loaned out on real estate.
 Hard money could be in various forms such as purchases of property that a bank will not lend on.

 Additionally, hard money definition can refer to physical currency, for example, coins that are made out of rare metals such as gold, platinum or silver.
 Circulating currency with a value that’s directly proportional to the value of the particular commodity is also referred to as hard money.

 Read the whole article to see all the different definitions of Hard Money.